 Benzodiazepines are the most common treatment drugs used to treat alcohol withdrawal symptoms.
 Both benzodiazepine and alcohol are depressants that work similarly.
 As depressants, both benzodiazepine and alcohol depress activities in the brain hence producing a calming effect.
 The calming effect is brought about by the depressants stimulating GABA receptors, thus reducing nerve impulses in the brain.

 When medically used in treating alcohol withdrawal, benzodiazepine acts as a substitute for alcohol.
 As benzodiazepine effects start to take place in your brain, you may experience reduced cravings for alcohol.
-In addition, the benzodiazepines decrease alcohol withdrawal severe side effects such as seizures, hallucinations and delirium tremens.
+In addition, the benzodiazepines decrease alcohol withdrawals severe side effects such as seizures, hallucinations and delirium tremens.

 Different benzodiazepines work to treat the severity of alcohol withdrawal that a patient is likely to experience.
 The benzodiazepine drugs range from long-acting to shorter half-life benzodiazepines.
 In addition, they differ in how quickly they start working and how long they remain in the system.